A Thirteenth Feeder School for Mayer Lutheran

 Why should our congregations continue to support the ministry of Mayer Lutheran High School?

 An intentional, vibrant, and successful ministry to teenagers is a precious asset to the Church.
-At the cost of a little more than a dollar a week per communicant member, the twelve Association congregations own and operate a ministry that most, on their own, would be unable to provide.
+At the cost of a little more than a dollar per week per communicant member, the eleven Association congregations own and operate a ministry that most, on their own, would be unable to provide.
 Each year, almost two-hundred young people in the halls of Mayer Lutheran High School hear about Jesus and the salvation He won for them on the cross.
-They are trained to respond in gratitude to such good news to be servant leaders for Him.
+They are trained to respond in gratitude to such Good News to be servant leaders for Him.
+We proclaim the Gospel of Jesus as our Lord and Savior that builds upon the spiritual training in the home and congregation.
 Thanks to the traditionally generous support over the past sixty years, Mayer Lutheran sent 3,400 graduates into the world as Christian leaders.
 As a note on the value to our congregations on their investment at Mayer Lutheran High School, almost 15% of active teachers in the Minnesota South District of the LCMS are graduates from Mayer Lutheran High School.

 What about staffing?
 Will the students be taught by existing high school teachers?